oliver-butterley/ma2-2024/pages/part2.md

 Even functions which look "nice" can fail to be continuous as we can see in the following example.

-::: info Example (Continuity in higher dimensions)
+::: info Example (continuity in higher dimensions)
 Let $f$ be defined, for $(x,y)\neq (0,0)$, as

 $$